 Receiving a traffic ticket is probably not your most pleasant experience.
 Now that you have one, what are your options?
 What is Traffic School?
+Should you "elect" to take the 4-Hour Basic Driver Improvement (BDI) course to have the Points withheld from your record?
+Or should you just pay the fine and forget about it?
 How long do you have to make your decision?
-Should you "elect" to take a 4 hour Basic Driver Improvement (BDI) course to have the Points withheld from your record?
-Or should you just pay the fine and forget about it?

-Within 30 days of receiving your Citation, select the Defensive Driving School (DDS) Option (commonly called Traffic School).
+Within 30 days of receiving your Citation, select the Defensive Driving School (DDS) 'Election Option' (commonly called Traffic School).
 This will notify the court you will be:

-Keep in mind, when you choose the Traffic School Option, you must attend and successfully complete the 4 hour class within 60 days of your citation.
+Keep in mind, when you choose the Traffic School Election Option, you need to complete the 4 hour class within 60 days of your "Election".
 (Some Florida Counties permit 90 days - check with your County Courts Offices).
 If you complete your 4 hour class as an "Election" thru Nations, we electronically transmit your Completion Certificate through the Florida DMV to the County Clerk of the Courts.

-Attending a Traffic School is your smartest choice financially.
+Attending a Defensive Driving School is your smartest choice financially.
 Accepting the Points will cause most insurance companies to raise your rates from 10% to 25%, and you will continue to pay that increase for 3 years.

 Consider this.
 If you currently pay $100 per month for insurance and your rates are increased 15%, you will pay an additional $180.00 per year.
 Over the 3 year period the Points stay on your driving record, it will cost you $540.00 or more in additional insurance payments.
 That is generally more than the actual fine!

 Less than 20% of persons that select the Court Option have their Tickets Dismissed.
 If your ticket is not dismissed, you will be responsible for the fine, plus all court costs and lawyers fees.
 That could cost you another $250.00 to $600.00.